pangeo-data/cmr/pangeo/README.md

 # How pangeo works

 I am a Researcher; so *why* do I want to work in the pangeo environment?
 And *how* does the pangeo environment come together?
-Notes to build context and skills.
+These notes help you the Researcher understand **pangeo** the geoscience platform.

-(The short answer is: You want a JupyterLab environment available to your community of scientists that is (a) always available online (b) cost-effective (c) loaded with the packages, tools and tech you need for your research (d) connected to vast data resources in the public cloud and (e) at a moments notice is capable of transforming into a compute cluster to do larger calculations quickly.)
+The quick answer is: You may want a JupyterLab environment available to your community of scientists that is (a) always available online (b) cost-effective (c) loaded with the packages, tools and tech you need for your research (d) connected to vast data resources in the public cloud and (e) at a moment's notice is capable of expanding into a compute cluster to do large calculations quickly.

+If you **do** want this: Look for a pangeo deployment to join and use. **OR** if it makes sense to invest the time and effort you can deploy your own.
+This as you might imagine is a bigger undertaking; and it may involve paying for supporting resources on the public cloud.

 **pangeo pillars of existence**